infoslack/infoslack-blog/_posts/2014-03-03-aumentando-a-seguranca-das-chaves-ssh.md

 Your public key has been saved in ~/.ssh/id_rsa.pub.
 The key fingerprint is:
 98:50:29:f1:15:1a:42:3c:76:9f:5e:c9:2b:26:ce:8d infoslack@l33t
-The key's randomart image is:
+The keys randomart image is:
 +--[ RSA 4096]----+
 |   o+.o.o.       |
 |    =+o+         |